Overview

 Any type of home buyer's loan that is not offered or secured by a government entitiy, such as the FHA, VA, or RD loans, but instead is available through or guaranteed by a private lender or the two government sponsored enterprises: Fannie Mae and Freddie Mac

-Conventional Mortgage is the most common type currently encompassing over two-thirds of the homeowner's loans issued in the US
+A Conventional Mortgage is the most common type of the homeowner loans issued in the US.

 Benefits